Skip to Content

 Research Your Disney Cruise

 In Grand Cayman, for instance, I booked a day stay at a hotel on Seven Mile Beach.
-I contacted the hotel directly for that, and just took a cab to and from our destination.
-Just keep in mind that you’ll be responsible for getting yourself back to the ship in time at the end of the day.
+I contacted the hotel directly and took a cab to and from our destination.
+Just keep in mind that you’ll be responsible for getting back to the ship in time at the end of the day.
 If you don’t want to be worried about that, booking an official excursion is your best option.

 The Disney Dream at Castaway Cay